 Ulster County invites you to the Persen House, one of our oldest, most significant buildings.
-This house has witnessed so many important moments in Ulster County’s history.
-It was burnt at least twice, saw wars and revolution and was home to doctors, tailors, grocers, druggists and innkeepers.
+This house has witnessed so many important moments in Ulster County's history.
+It was burned at least twice, saw wars and revolution and was home to doctors, tailors, grocers, druggists and innkeepers.
 As you walk through the House, you walk through time.
-Please join us at the Persen House located at 74 John Street, Kingston, New York 12401 and let us take you on a tour!
+Please join us at the Persen House located at 74 John Street, Kingston, New York 12401 and let us take you on a tour and bring Ulster County's rich history alive!

 The Persen House, named after its longest resident Matthewis Persen (1739-1819), and owned by Ulster County since 1914, has undergone extensive restoration since emergency repairs in 1999 revealed its historical significance.
 A Historic Structure Report discovered that it was built in five phases from 1661 to 1922.
 The house has witnessed the entire history of Kingston and even pre-dates the formation of Ulster County, so by touring the house, guests learn many important aspects of our local history!

-The house is open Tuesday through Saturday 10am to 2pm from May 26, 2012 through September 1, 2012.
-Then Saturdays from 10am to 2pm up through November 10, 2012.
+The house is open Tuesday through Friday 9am to 4:30pm and Saturdays from 9am to 3pm from May 23, 2015 through September 5, 2015.
+Then Saturdays from 10am to 2pm from September 12, 2015 through November 21, 2015.
 Admission is free so please join us at the Persen House!
+Tours can be arranged by appointment as well.

 For further information about this and other outreach programs of the Ulster County Clerk's Office or if you are interested in guest hosting at the House please call Ulster County Clerk Nina Postupack at (845) 340-3040.